arthurcrodri/support-brain/README.md

 **Support Brain** is a Full Stack AI application designed to solve complex technical support scenarios.
 Unlike generic chatbots, Support Brain uses a **RAG (Retrieval-Augmented Generation)** architecture to "read" specific technical manuals (PDFs), index their content, and provide accurate, context-aware answers with citations.

-It was built to assist technicians and users in troubleshooting hardware errors (e.g., Dell Servers) by retrieving exact procedures from official documentation.
+It was built to assist technicians and users in troubleshooting hardware errors by retrieving exact procedures from official documentation.

 ## ✨ Key Features